About - ISSO

 No and yes.
 Given current DHS guidance, and from an immigration status and legal standpoint only, you are subject to the same policies as all other international students studying on campus.

 Please contact the faculty member in charge of your class for information on how the time difference will be accommodated.
-All faculty have been instructed to make accommodations for students in time zones that are significantly different from Boston.

 What happens if I cannot access the internet consistently and/or I get sick and cannot participate in classes?